 There you have it, we now have a dashboard with a beautiful graph showing motion activity over time as captured by our multi-sensor IoT device!

-Kibana lets you share your dashboard, just copy the URL and send it to your motion detection groupies or add it to your webpage in an iframe.
+Kibana lets you share your dashboard, just copy the URL and send it to who you want or add it to your webpage in an iframe.

 Feel free to play around with the data to add other wild graphs to the dashboard :-)

-If you have any questions, well we have a gitter account to chat with you 🤗
+If you have any questions, well we have a Discord account to chat with you 🤗

 Next tuto of this column : [How To] Visualizing Data with Kuzzle Analytics - Google Data Studio